-Aussie Farmers Foundation is a non-profit charity registered with – and regulated by – the Australian Charities and Not-for-profit Commission (ACNC) that helps rural and regional communities in Australia needing support with food relief, disaster relief and recovery, farm sustainability, access to health services including mental health and wellbeing, and kid’s health and healthy eating.
+Aussie Farmers Foundation is a non-profit charity registered with – and regulated by – the Australian Charities and Not-for-profit Commission (ACNC) that helps rural and regional communities in need.

 As with all charities in Australia, we incur costs to run the charity.
 Further, we are not a volunteer run organisation and our expenses include overheads and staff resources, and costs associated with running granting programs and meeting legal obligations.
 As a registered charity, our financials are listed on the ACNC website.

-Currently; we are running a GiveNow campaign to help communities impacted by the drought and 100% of funds we receive via this drought campaign will be directed towards projects run by charities that help these communities.
-If you would like to donate, click here.
+Our GiveNow Drought Recovery campaign to help communities impacted by the drought has seen 100% of funds received directed towards projects run by charities that help these communities.

 In September 2018, we followed up with a $15,000 grant to Foodbank’s campaign to help communities in NSW and Queensland impacted by drought under our Meals for Mates rural food relief partnership.
 Read more details here.